CodingNomads/articles/code-is-text/code-is-text.md

-# Code Is Just Text
+# Python Project for Beginners

-In this article and its related video, you will learn how to write a simple Guess-the-numbers game in a normal text editor.
-Don't worry if you don't yet understand everything that's going on here.
+In this article and its related video, you will learn how to write a simple **Guess-the-number game** in a normal text editor.
+Don't worry if you don't yet understand everything that's going on here, this is a fun python project for beginners.
 The main point is that you get to see how **code is just text**.
 Let's go ahead and build and run your first interactive Python program on your own computer.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CAOOILNwI5M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>